decred/dcrdex/docs/wiki/Using BIson Wallet.md

 # Wallets

-The Wallets tab is divided into the following sections:
+The Wallet view is divided into the following sections:

 ## Asset Selection